AlexMakowiecki/components-library/README.md

       ```
     </details>
   ### Solving Prop Drilling
-  - **What is Prop Drilling?** It's when you has to pass a property to a React Component, only to pass it to the child, or grandchild, etc. Depending of the sequence of levels you have to pass through, and the quantity of properties, you can end up with a lot of properties that visually overcharge your code.
+  - **What is Prop Drilling?** It's when you has to pass a property to a React Component only to pass it to the child, or grandchild, etc. Depending of the sequence of levels you have to pass through, and the quantity of properties, you can end up with a lot of properties that visually overcharge your code.
   - **How to solve Prop Drilling**
     - <details>
       <summary><b>Compound Components</b></summary>